 Some routers might down-prioritize ICMP requests that are 'expired'.
 Traceroute (and PingPlotter) uses expired packets to discover and measure intermediate hops.
-A router might be relatively lazy about responding to those packets, but pass other packets through to downstream packets quickly and with high priority.
+A router might be relatively lazy about responding to those packets but pass other packets downstream quickly and with high priority.
 This sometimes manifests itself as packet loss or high latency while other hops further downstream don't have these symptoms.
-This might indicate that there is high load on this router, but doesn't mean that for sure.
+This might indicate that there is a high load on this router, but doesn't mean that for sure.

 Another thing to keep in mind is that each hop is being queried individually - we send a packet to each hop for each sample set.
 This means that you might see lost packets at an intermediate hop that might not be lost further downstream.
 Often, you'll see statistical similarities, though, where the packet loss percentage is similar through all downstream hops, even if the packet loss (or latency problems) don't happen at exactly the same time point.